uEdition/uEdition/docs/de/index.md

    A.N.
 Editor
 🎤 What is the μEdition author's address? a.n.editor@example.com
-🎤 Do you wish to automatically publish using GitHub Pages?
+🎤 Do you wish to automatically publish your μEdition?
-   Yes
+   (Use arrow keys)
+ » Disable automatic publishing
+   Via GitHub Pages
+   Via Read the Docs
 🎤 What is the URL of the repository containing your μEdition? https://github.com/aneditor/my-edition
 🎤 What is the repository branch containing your μEdition?